klum-dsl/klum-ast/wiki/Usage.md

  is then automatically picked up and applied during compilation.

 So the only necessary step is to include KlumAST in the classpath during compilation.
-Since the modifications are done directly during the compilation, the KlumAST is does not need to be present during runtime, thus the dependency can either be marked as `optional` for Maven or be part of the `compileOnly` configuration for Gradle.
+Since the modifications are done directly during the compilation, the KlumAST does not need to be present during runtime, thus the dependency can either be marked as `optional` for Maven or be part of the `compileOnly` configuration for Gradle.

 Use the following snippet to include KlumAST in your project: